coolwanglu/pdf2htmlEX/README.md

 ## Introduction

-pdf2htmlEX renders PDF files in HTML, utilizing modern Web technologies, aims to provide an accuracy rendering, while keeping optimized for Web display.
+pdf2htmlEX renders PDF files in HTML, utilizing modern Web technologies.
+It aims to provide an accuracy rendering, while keeping optimized for Web display.

-It is optimized for modern web browsers.
-On Linux/Mac, the generated HTML pages could be as beautiful as PDF files.

-This program is designed for scientific papers with complicate formulas and figures, therefore precise rendering is the #1 concern.
-But of course general PDF files are also supported.
+pdf2htmlEX is best for text-based PDF files, for example scientific papers with complicated formulas and figures.
+Text, fonts and formats are natively perserved in HTML such that you can still search and copy.
+The generated HTML file is static, Javascript is not required.

 ### Why HTML ?